 ON PORTRAITURE.
 Theory, practice and fiction.
 From Francisco de Holanda to Susan Sontag

-INTRODUCTION AND PRINCIPLE OBJECTIVES
+INTRODUCTION AND PRINCIPLE OBJECTIVES OF THIS CONGRESS

 This colloquium intends to discuss the theory and practice of artistic, historical, anthropological, social and political experience on the topic of portraiture, as well as the fictional dimension contained within it.
 Located at the intersection of several disciplinary fields, the discussion(s) and papers will address the portrait as a concept, theme, process, object (monument and document) and device, in its multiple developments and in its successive conceptual, technological and contextual updates.